kitnil/awesome/README.md

 - [awesome-learning-resources](https://github.com/lauragift21/awesome-learning-resources) - 🔥 Awesome list of resources on Web Development.
 - [awesome-webcomponents](https://github.com/obetomuniz/awesome-webcomponents) - A curated list of awesome Web Components tools, articles and resources.
 - [awesome-code-reading](https://github.com/CodeReaderMe/awesome-code-reading) - A curated list of high-quality codebases to read and study.
 Read more code!
-- [awesome-nginx-security](https://github.com/wallarm/awesome-nginx-security) - 🔥 A curated list of awesome links related to application/API security in NGINX environment.
+- [awesome-nginx-security](https://github.com/wallarm/awesome-nginx-security) - 🔥 A curated list of awesome links related to application security related to the environments with NGINX or Kubernetes Ingres Controller (based on NGINX)
 - [awesome-gradle](https://github.com/ksoichiro/awesome-gradle) - A curated list of awesome Gradle plugins and resources for a better development workflow automation.
 - [awesome-explorables](https://github.com/sp4ke/awesome-explorables) - A curated list of awesome explorable explanations.
 - [awesome-android-ui](https://github.com/thanhtoan1196/awesome-android-ui) - :sunglasses: A curated list of awesome Android UI/UX libraries